dimonomid/tneo/README.md

-TNKernel
+Modified TNKernel-PIC32
 ==============

-A port of [TNKernel](http://www.tnkernel.com/ "TNKernel"), currently for PIC32 only.
+A port of [TNKernel real-time system](http://www.tnkernel.com/ "TNKernel").
 Tested on PIC32MX.

----
-PIC32
 --------------

 This port is a fork of another PIC32 port by Anders Montonen: [TNKernel-PIC32](https://github.com/andersm/TNKernel-PIC32 "TNKernel-PIC32").
 I don't like several design decisions of original TNKernel, as well as some of the implementation details, but Anders wants to keep his port as close to original TNKernel as possible.
 So I decided to fork it and have fun implementing what I want.

 Note that almost all PIC32-dependent routines (such as context switch and so on) are implemented by Anders Montonen; I just examined them in detail and changed a couple of things which I believe should be implemented differently.
 Anders, great thanks for sharing your job.

-Another existing PIC32 port, [the one by Alex Borisov](http://www.tnkernel.com/tn_port_pic24_dsPIC_PIC32.html), also affected my job.
+Another existing PIC32 port, [the one by Alex Borisov](http://www.tnkernel.com/tn_port_pic24_dsPIC_PIC32.html), also affected my port.
 In fact, I used to use Alex's port for a long time, but it has several concepts that I don't like, so I had to move eventually.
 Nevertheless, Alex's port has several nice ideas and solutions, so I didn't hesitate to take what I like from his port.
 Alex, great thanks to you too.

 For a full description of the kernel API, please see the [TNKernel project documentation](http://www.tnkernel.com/tn_description.html "TNKernel project documentation").
 Note though that this port has several differences from original TNKernel, they are explained below.

 ##Building the project
+###Configuration file
-This project is intended to be built as a library, separately from main project (although nothing prevents you from bundle things together, if you want to).
+This project is intended to be built as a library, separately from main project (although nothing prevents you from bundling things together, if you want to).

 There are various options available which affects API and behavior of TNKernel.
 But these options are specific for particular project, and aren't related to the TNKernel itself, so we need to keep them separately.